testing-farm/gluetool-modules/docs/source/howto-write-a-module.rst

     import pytest # main testing framework

-    import gluetool_modules.cat_facts_api # importing of a module that will be tested from . import check_loadable, create_module # helper function to easy creating of a module
+    import gluetool_modules_frameworkcat_facts_api # importing of a module that will be tested from . import check_loadable, create_module # helper function to easy creating of a module